Chlorpromazine: History

-In 1933, the French pharmaceutical company Laboratoires Rhône-Poulenc began to search for new anti-histamines.
+In 1933, the French pharmaceutical company Laboratoires Rhône-Poulenc began to search for new antihistamines.
 In 1947, it synthesized promethazine, a phenothiazine derivative, which was found to have more pronounced sedative and antihistaminic effects than earlier drugs.
 A year later, the French surgeon Pierre Huguenard used promethazine together with pethidine as part of a cocktail to induce relaxation and indifference in surgical patients.
-Another surgeon, Henri Laborit, believed the compound stabilized the central nervous system by causing "artificial hibernation", and described this state as "sedation without narcosis".
-He suggested to Rhône-Poulenc that they develop a compound with better stabilizing properties.
+Another surgeon, Henri Laborit, believed the compound stabilized the central nervous system by causing "artificial hibernation" and described this state as "sedation without narcosis".
+He suggested to Rhône-Poulenc that they develop a compound with better-stabilizing properties.
 In December 1950, the chemist Paul Charpentier produced a series of compounds that included RP4560 or chlorpromazine.